Désiré-Joseph Mercier: Bishop and cardinal

 His reputation within his field gained the recognition of Pope Pius X, and Mercier was appointed as Archbishop of Mechelen and Primate of Belgium on 7 February 1906.
 He received his episcopal consecration on the following 25 March from Archbishop Antonio Vico, and took as his episcopal motto: Apostolus Jesu Christi.
 Mercier was created cardinal priest by Pope Pius X in the consistory of 15 April 1907.
 Three days later Pope Pius gave him his cardinal's ring and assigned him the titular church of S. Pietro in Vincoli.

 During the modernist controversy, Mercier was both progressive and antimodernist.
 He sought to assess the compatibility of Thomistic philosophy with rapidly developing scientific knowledge.
-He was a brilliant scholar, open to contemporary ideas and sufficiently respected for being able to protect scholars at Louvain, such as Bollandist Hippolyte Delehaye, from accusations of "modernism".
+He was a brilliant scholar, open to contemporary ideas and sufficiently respected for being able to protect scholars at Leuven, such as Bollandist Hippolyte Delehaye, from accusations of "modernism".
 Through his influence, Mercier prevented Albin van Hoonacker's Les douze petits prophètes traduits et commentés ["The twelve minor prophets translated and annotated"] from being placed on the Index.

 Mercier was a close friend of Benedictine Lambert Beauduin and kept apprised of liturgical and ecumenical developments.
 From 1921 to 1926 he held the regular Malines Conversations with Anglican theologians, notably Charles Wood, 2nd Viscount Halifax, foreshadowing the Catholic Church's future dialogue with the Anglicans.
 Anglicanism, Mercier believed, must be "united, not absorbed".

 Pope Benedict XV sent his portrait and a letter of whole-hearted support to Mercier in 1916, and at one point told him, "You saved the Church!"
 Mercier was one of the cardinal electors in the 1922 papal conclave, which selected Pope Pius XI.